 The best option is to create a Book of Shadow where you can write down the spells and rituals you created.
-This allows you to add notes about your sensations while casting the spell, modify it, and report the experience of casting it!
+This allows you to add notes about your sensations while casting the spell, modify it, and report the casting experience!

 A step-by-step guide: writing your own spells and rituals

-Dedicating and moving a lot of energy to gain something you don’t need is a pointless endeavor.
+Dedicating and moving a lot of energy to gain something you don’t need is pointless.
 In order for an observable and lasting change to occur, it is necessary to have a need for what you are trying to obtain because if you can do without something you will not put enough will into earning it.

 This is why personally casting a spell for something we need is much more effective than doing it for someone else or having someone else do it for us.

 It is very important to know exactly what you want to achieve and to be sure that you really want it.
 This is because magic follows the lines of least resistance.
-The possible variables are so many that it is very difficult to know how our spell will be realized if our will is wavering.
+There are so many possible variables that it is very difficult to know how our spell will be realized if our will waver.

 Each change in fact creates a chain of changes in the general design of our lives.
-We need to clearly envision our desires to see them manifest.
+We need to envision our desires to see them manifest clearly.

 To make a wish come true, it is necessary to not build walls that can deflect the magic lines too much.
 In short, avoid creating internal resistances yourself.
-If you feel you don’t deserve to get the result you desire, you will create a resistance that is rather difficult to overcome and the magic lines will eventually run out of energy trying to break through your own walls.
+If you feel you don’t deserve to get the desired result, you will create a resistance that is rather difficult to overcome and the magic lines will eventually run out of energy trying to break through your own walls.

 To utter a spell with feelings of pain, remorse, anger, and other feelings that we here refer to as negative is equivalent to casting a curse on oneself and one’s desire.
 In my experience, this is very true.